-- Dissolved oxygen concentrations plateaued.
-Abnormal warm periods throughout the deployment caused DO fluctuations for a short period of time at Rattling Brook below Discharge and Below Bridge. - During this deployment all measurements were found to be above the CCME dissolved oxygen guideline of 9.5 mg/L for the protection of early life stage cold-water biota.
+- As water temperature increased, dissolved oxygen declined due to a reduction in saturation levels.
+This decline is normal and expected through the spring and summer months. - During this deployment, all measurements were found to be above the CCME dissolved oxygen guideline of 9.5 mg/L for the protection of early life stage cold-water biota.